-INU Student Seminar on the Climate Emergency in Hiroshima, Japan
+INU Student Seminar on Global Citizenship and Peace in Hiroshima, Japan

 Key Information